The Strings at 75

 The U.S. Army Strings

 Celebrate 75 years of excellence with The U.S. Army Strings!
-Honoring the group's legacy of music, service, and patriotism since 1950, join us to celebrate this milestone with this performance sure to inspire and unite.
-Free Tickets.
+Honoring the group's legacy of music, service, and patriotism since 1950, celebrate this milestone with a performance sure to inspire.
+At 12:15, if space is available walk-ins are welcome.

 Fri / Sep 12 / 12:30 pm